9001/copyparty/README.md

   * `--no-robots` and `--force-js` makes life harder for crawlers, see [hiding from google](#hiding-from-google)

 * option `-ss` is a shortcut for the above plus:
-  * `--no-logues` and `--no-readme` disables support for readme's and prologues / epilogues in directory listings, which otherwise lets people upload arbitrary `<script>` tags
   * `--unpost 0`, `--no-del`, `--no-mv` disables all move/delete support
   * `--hardlink` creates hardlinks instead of symlinks when deduplicating uploads, which is less maintenance
     * however note if you edit one file it will also affect the other copies